vincentlp/UpgradeChallenge/README.md

 #### retrieve a reservation:
 There are 2 ways to access a reservation:
 - by its unique identifier
-- by the usage date of the campsite (because I arbitrarily choose to have a unique campsite)
+- by the usage date of the campsite

-The reservation contains the user information, and the arrival-departure dates.
+Each reservation contains the user information, as well as the arrival-departure dates.

-**NB: It could have been nice to have a reservation status (canceled, waiting_for_payment, paid, etc...), but to simplify the challenge, a reservation is free and deleted when cancelled**
+**NB: It could have been nice to have a reservation status (canceled, waiting_for_payment, paid, etc.), but to simplify this challenge all reservations are free and deleted when cancelled.**

 #### create a new reservation:
 The user provides his personal information (name, email), and the arrival-departure dates.